henri/spb/README.md

 export spb_browser_name="chromium"
 export spb_browser_path="chromium"
 ```
-This approach allows you to use try a browser which may not be officially supported on your operating system yet by SPB.
+This approach allows you to use a browser which may not be officially supported on your operating system by SPB.
 In the example above we are selecting Chromium as the default browser for SPB.

 In addition, it is possible to overide and/or extend the mutli-browser support options on your system within the spb.config file.
 If the spb.cofnig file present, SPB will source this file and many variables are able to be overriden and/or extended beyond the defaults which SPB multi-browser support nativly offers.